gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

 #### Azure Blob Storage (ABS)

-To modify an unlocked retention policy:
+To modify an unlocked immutability policy:

 1. **Retrieve the Policy's ETag**